 The other objection is that there is no scientific evidence that points to an intelligent creator.
 And while that is true, it is also an objection to every other explanation for creation.
-It is likely that, regardless the trigger for creation, it is outside the ability of science to observe.
+It is likely that regardless of the trigger for creation, it is outside the ability of science to observe.
 And while it is true that a universe seemingly designed for life can point towards an intelligent purposeful creator, there are other explanations offered for this oddity.

 For me at least, the biggest advantage of an intelligent creator for the universe is that it can offer a more satisfying explanation for the ‘why’ question.
 Although it may be hard to provide a definitive answer for the why of creation, based on the creation itself; that there is a creator tells me that there was likely a purpose in creation.
-And that in turn tells me that there is likely a purpose for my own life, beyond what I chose to assign to it.
+And that in turn tells me that there is likely a purpose for my own life.
+A purpose beyond what I chose to assign to it.

 In addition, this alternative offers no attempt at an answer to ‘why’.
-The existence of the universe has no purpose, nor do I have any purpose beyond what I, or some other person, assign to myself.
-For me, this is the greatest weakness of any explanation for creation apart from a creator; we have no real reason for being.
+The existence of the universe has no purpose.
+Nor do I have any purpose beyond what I, or some other person, assign to myself.
+For me, this is the greatest weakness of any explanation for creation apart from a creator.
+We have no real reason for being.

-I have just finished reading Cosmic Jackpot by Paul Davies and have encountered what is to me a new and novel approach to creation.
-I just barely followed this scenario, mostly because it requires a better understanding of quantum mechanics than I have, but it really comes down to a quirk of the quantum world that seems to indicate our looking at something in the quantum world has an impact on its prior activity; so watching it changes its past.
+I have recently read “Cosmic Jackpot” by Paul Davies.
+And in it, I encountered what was to me a new and novel approach to creation.
+I can just barely follow this scenario.
+Mostly because it requires a better understanding of quantum mechanics than I have.
+But it really comes down to a quirk of the quantum world.
+It seems that looking at something in the quantum world has an impact on its prior activity.
+So watching it changes its past.
 And from that is built the theory that intelligent life today, in observing the universe, is actually responsible for its creation.

 What it fails to do however is provide an answer to the ‘why’ question.
-Someone smarter than me may have an answer to that, but the whole circular nature of this proposal is too confusing to me to be able to provide a satisfactory answer to that.
+Someone smarter than me may have an answer to that.
+But the whole circular nature of this proposal is too confusing to me to be able to provide a satisfactory answer to that.

-From my perspective, the real allure in an eternal, universe spawning, multiverse is that it provides an alternative to a creator, an alternative that allows us to assign whatever purpose to our lives that we want.
+From my perspective, the real allure in an eternal, universe spawning, multiverse is that it provides an alternative to a creator.
+An alternative that allows us to assign whatever purpose to our lives that we want.
 And with no externally provided purpose, there is no accountability to the purpose giver.